mcskware/lints_wkspc_2024/README.md

 use cases.
 See [the Clippy source](https://github.com/rust-lang/rust-clippy/blob/master/clippy_lints/src/pattern_type_mismatch.rs) for this lint for more information if you want to consider using it.

+There are hyperlinks next to each `restriction` group lint that I've added if you'd like to learn more about any specific lint and what it's for.
+(This is super fun and informative, I recommed it!)

 ## Why does this exist?

 I have found that I tend to create workspaces a lot, but cargo (probably rightly) does not support